Skip to content

 I love a dry sauna.
 But sometimes it takes a bit of experimenting to find the right temperature for me– hot but not “I can’t breathe” hot.
 You can adjust some of that by moving up or down the tiers of seats but sometimes you need more.
 Thermea Whitby has six saunas, with different degrees of heat, so I had no trouble finding the right one.

-There are three new saunas at here, each a small haven of heat nestled beside each other in the Sauna Village.
+The doors of three small saunas nestled beside each other in the Sauna Village beckoned.
 So we started there.
 The first one we walked into is called Kâbin and it looks like a nice little log cabin.
 It’s actually the hottest sauna in the village at 90 degrees.
 Oops!
 Sorry Kâbin, I need a softer entry.

 But like Goldilocks I kept trying for the sauna that was “just right.”
 I found it in Aromä, which uses scent and is 80 degrees.
-Ah, exhale.
-There’s another a cauldron in here and I’m already enjoying that style touch throughout the spa.
+Ah, exhale..
+On both visits, this was my fave sauna.
+It evens has a cauldron.

 The Aufguss Ritual at Thermea Whitby Spa

-At the Thermea Whitby spa entrance there is a sign advertising timeslots for the “Ritual.”
-We learned that throughout the day, a sort of performance happens in the largest sauna, Loggä.
+Thermea Whitby spa offers free guided rituals and meditations throughout the day in their largest sauna, Loggä.
 I’ve heard of Sauna Masters and Towel Waving but I had not experienced this before so had to check that out.
+(See the sign at the downstairs reception for the list.
+Nobody told us about this, you kind of had to know.)

 A gong sounds, indicating a ritual is about to start in this sauna, which seats 90 people in amphitheatre style.
 Floor-to-ceiling windows provide a gorgeous view outside but all eyes are on our “ritual artisan.”
 I actually don’t want to detail what happens next because part of the pleasure was the surprise.
 But know that you will get hot, and it smells great.
 You can also leave the room at any time if it’s not for you.
 The Aufguss rituals are free with your thermal waters admission, just listen for the gong and show up.